Veto vs DIY: Build vs Buy for AI Agent Authorization

 Maintenance

 Framework APIs change.
 New tools get added.
 Policies need updating.
 Security patches.
 On-call rotation.
-20-40 hours/month.
+Ongoing ownership.

 Feature comparison